 The duty cycle of the clock signal can affect the performance of the A/D Converter.
-Because achieving a precise duty cycle is difficult, the ADC12020 is designed to maintain performance over a range of duty cycles.
-While it is specified and performance is ensured with a 50% clock duty cycle, performance is typically maintained over a clock duty cycle range of 40% to 60%.
+Because achieving a precise duty cycle is difficult, the ADC12040 is designed to maintain performance over a range of duty cycles.
+While it is specified and performance is ensured with a 50% clock duty cycle, performance is typically maintained over a clock duty cycle range of 45% to 55%.

 The clock line should be terminated at its source in the characteristic impedance of that line.
-It is highly desirable that the source driving the ADC CLK pin only drive that pin.
-However, if that source is used to drive other things, each driven pin should be a.c. terminated with a series RC to ground, as shown in Figure 40, such that the resistor value is equal to the characteristic impedance of the clock line and the capacitor value is where t{PR} is the signal propagation rate down the clock line, "L" is the line length and Z_O is the characteristic impedance of the clock line.
-This termination should be as close as possible to the ADC clock pin but beyond it as seen from the clock source.
-Typical t{PD} is about 150 ps/inch (60 ps/cm) on FR-4 board material.
-The units of "L" and t{PD} should be the same (inches or centimeters).
+It is highly desirable that the the source driving the ADC CLK input only drive that pin.
+However, if that source is used to drive other things, each driven pin should be a.c. terminated with a series RC to ground, as shown in Figure 21, such that the resistor value is equal to the characteristic impedance of the clock line and the capacitor value is where

-$$C \ge \frac{4 \times t{PD} \times L}{Z_o} \tag{6}$$
+$$C \geq \frac{4 \times t{PD} \times L}{Z{o}}$$